masharzya1/easy-education/replit.md

 # Easy Education - Free Online Courses Platform

 ## Overview
-Easy Education is a React-based Progressive Web App (PWA) designed to be a comprehensive platform for free online courses.
+Easy Education is a React-based Progressive Web App (PWA) designed as a comprehensive platform for free online courses.
 It offers features for course management, user authentication, announcements, news, payment tracking, and robust assessment tools, including course-level exams and student analytics.
 The platform's core purpose is to provide a user-friendly and effective educational experience, aiming for broad market potential as a leading free online education resource.

 ## User Preferences
 I prefer iterative development with clear communication on proposed changes.
 Please ask before making major architectural changes or significant modifications to existing features.
 I appreciate detailed explanations for complex implementations.